darrell-roberts/folder-stats-tui/readme.md

 # Folder stats
 A simple Tui that shows folder stats as two bar charts, one for aggregate folder file size and one for aggregate file counts.

-* Toggle .ignore/.gitnore support.
+* Toggle .ignore/.gitignore support.
 Enabled by default.
-* Filter folders by filename
+* Filter folders by file name.
 * Filter folders by file name extension.
-* Set the folder depth to view (keys 1-8 in Tui)
+* Set the folder depth to view (keys 1-8 in Tui).
-* Sort folders by file size or file count (keys "s" for size and "c" for count in Tui)
+* Sort folders by file size or file count (keys "s" for size and "c" for count in Tui).
-* Key "q" to quit Tui
+* Key "q" to quit Tui.

 ## Options
 ```